The Road Less Sailed: 7 Top Caribbean Destinations You Should Discover

 Best Beach: From the port at Little Bay it’s a one-mile hike over the headland to Rendezvous Bay, the island’s one gold-sand beach.
 It’s undeveloped, and you might have it all to yourself.
 You can also hire a dingy to take you over.

 Independent Meanderings: When conditions permit, guided tours of Plymouth are offered.
-Most of the town is consumed in ash, but taller buildings poke out from the flows and offer a time capsule to island life a quarter-century ago.
+Most of the town is consumed in ash, but taller buildings poke out from the flows and offer a time capsule to island life more than a quarter-century ago.

 Insider’s Tip: Have a traditional Caribbean lunch on the verandah of Olveston House, longtime hideaway of the late Beatles producer George Martin.
 It’s now a cozy guest house, lined with photos by Linda McCartney.